-Jessica Kem has worked in the Writing Center at Amherst College since 2008, first as a writing associate, and currently as associate director.
+Jessica Kem has worked in the Writing Center at Amherst College since 2008, first as a writing associate, and currently as director.
 In this capacity, she offers writing tutorials for students, teaches writing workshops, consults with faculty, manages the operations and staffing of the Center, and serves on a number of campus working groups.

 When working with students, either in one-on-one tutorials or in a workshop, she guides them towards active roles in their learning.
 She enjoys teaching strategies for writing more clearly and concisely, for brainstorming ideas, and for mapping out a project.
 In her work with students, she aims to be honest but supportive at all times.